 Gather paper plates, cake pans, trays, pizza pans and baking sheets to add paint onto.
 Remember to include a few larger paint trays to accommodate any bigger diggers or trucks that kids always seem to enjoy.

-I squirted paint all over the trays and continued to refresh them as needed.
+Squirt paint all over the trays and continue to refresh them as needed.

 - Time to roll!

 Now comes the fun part, when it’s time to set the kids loose!
 Painting with wheels is an easy art activity to try with your own child, with a few friends, or at an art group.

 And it works well for a wide age range making it a fun art activity to try with siblings as well.

 As you can see, there are many possibilities!

 There’s something rather mesmerizing and unpredictable as you watch the magic happen.
 We encourage you to give it a try!